-Footfall into the garden centre restaurants and cafes were high, with transaction numbers up +17% on December 2022.
-'This is despite rainfall more than twice the average December across the UK.
-Average Transaction Values were £11.71, up +3% on December 2022, as families go to the cafés to enjoy time together leading up to the Christmas period, and potentially attend any events related to Christmas available.
+Transaction numbers in garden centre restaurants and cafes were up +16% on December 2022.
+This is despite rainfall more than twice the average December across the UK.
+Average Transaction Values were £11.71, up +3% on December 2022, as families visit the cafés to enjoy time together leading up to the Christmas period, and potentially attend any events related to Christmas available.